The overview below can help you on your way if you are looking for available solutions for your problem and who you can turn to for advice.

 More information is available in the brochure ‘Studying with a Disability at Utrecht University’.

-Utrecht University has special arrangements for students who also compete in top-level sports.
+Utrecht University has special arrangements for Elite Sports Students.
 This includes academic as well as financial arrangements.
-Only students who have an acknowledged NOC*NSF status or a Regio-1 status awarded by Vereniging Sport Utrecht are eligible for this kind or support.
-Read more on the Athletes page.
+Read more on the Elite Sports Students page.

 Are you applying for a job soon or trying to find your way in the job market?
 On the page Career Services you can find more information.